-Helped propel Hanamaruki, a local miso brand in Nagano, from 120th to 3rd place in the industry.
+- Planned and produced the “Muuuumy” series of advertisements that helped propel Hanamaruki, a local miso brand in Nagano, from 120th to 3rd place in the industry.

-Among them the “Bring back the white clouds” environmental campaign against pollution for a successful environmentalist candidate in Kawasaki.
+- Was first to produce advertising for political campaigns, among which the “Bring back the white clouds” environmental campaign against pollution for a successful environmentalist candidate in Kawasaki.

 Featuring the actor Shimada Shogo, this series was so popular that it spawned a spate of spin-offs.